jingle-lang/jingle/examples/readme.md

-This is a list of examples for Jingle.
+This is a list of examples for Jingle (Python Compiler).

 - Mandelbrot Set (50 lines)
 - Fibonacci Numbers (18 lines)